Animal Cell: Parts and Structure with Functions

 Structure and Characteristics of an Animal Cell

-The shape of a typical animal cell varies widely from being flat, oval to rod-shaped, while others assume more intriguing shapes such as curved, spherical, concave, and rectangular.
-A typical animal cell ranges in size from 10 to 30 micrometers.
+The shape of a typical animal cell varies widely from being flat, oval to rod-shaped, while others assume shapes such as curved, spherical, concave, and rectangular.
+An animal cell ranges in size from 10 to 30 µm.